D. Couch Moore

-8. Submission of an online application.
-All supporting documentation should be submitted together as a packet.
-If some required courses are still in progress, submit an initial transcript with the application packet and a final transcript when all courses are completed.
+9. Submission of an online application.
+The aaplication and all supporting documentation should be submitted together as a packet.
+If some required courses are still in progress, an initial transcript should be submitted with the application packet and a final transcript when all courses are completed.

 Students may only enroll in a program leading to a Bachelor of Medical Science degree.
 The program only admits students during fall semester.
 Prospective students should refer to specific admission requirements for the program of study.

 An applicant's registration and class attendance are considered his or her agreement to comply with University rules and regulations as published in the bulletins and other official publications, including amendments and revisions made during the student's continued enrollment.

 Application information can be found on the program website at www.radiology.emory.edu/medimag.

 Medical Imaging Program

 The following nonrefundable application fees must accompany the application for admission: